 We have now completed the second consecutive Needs Assessment for MTMC.
 The assessment content varies: The first was geared towards the California state requirements of SB 697, and the latest fulfills the ACA federal requirements as well as SB 697 requirements.
 The purpose of the 2017 CHNA was to identify and prioritize significant health needs of the community served by MTMC.

 Calaveras County is a small, rural community with united and passionate stakeholders.
-One of the largest challenges of the area is the lack of data specific to that county.
-We used secondary data from sources like the California Healthy Kids Survey, CDC, and Central Sierra Continuum of Care Point-in-Time Homeless Census to complement primary data from local key informants.
+One of the largest challenges of the area is the lack of data specific to the county.
+We used secondary data from sources like the California Healthy Kids Survey, the CDC, and the Central Sierra Continuum of Care Point-in-Time Homeless Census to complement primary data from local key informants.

 The 2017 CHNA helped to establish and identify the health needs of Calaveras County and the population served by MTMC.
 The goal was to collectively gather community feedback, understand existing data and trends about health status, and prioritize the 14 local health needs identified.
 The priorities identified in the report guide MTMC’s current and future community health improvement programs and community benefit activities, as well as its collaborative efforts with other organizations that share a mission to improve health.
 For more information about our CHNA’s click here.